kihaller/booklist/README.md

 I used:

-- DOM manipulation with vanilla JavaScript to alter the HTML.
-I styled the site using Sass.
+- **DOM manipulation** with **vanilla JavaScript** to alter the HTML.
+I styled the site using **Sass**.

-- local storage in order to save the books in the list.
+- **local storage** in order to save the books in the list.
 They are cleared from local storage once the user deletes them.

--  a regular expression to ensure that the user enters a valid ISBN number.
+-  a **regular expression** to ensure that the user enters a valid ISBN number.

-- Fetch requests in order to autocomplete the information about the book title, the author, and the ISBN number of the respective books.
+- **Fetch requests** in order to autocomplete the information about the book title, the author, and the ISBN number of the respective books.